tedmist1/challenge-auth0/design-document.md

 The Auth0 tenant will be created via the Auth0 dashboard and managed through Terraform using the `auth0 provider`.
 The`auth0_tenant` resource will configure connection settings.
 Input variables will be defined in the `.tfvars` files, with sensitive values provided in environment variables.
 Workflows in GitHub Actions will call `terraform apply`to apply these configurations automatically.

-To enforce Strong Authentication, the `auth0_tenant` resource will have an MFA configuration block.
-This will enforce all users to enroll in MFA.
-In addition, an `auth0_connection` resource will be used to determine the primary login method for users.
-For simplicity, passwordless login will be enforced, to align with the creation of new users being passwordless.
+To enforce Strong Authentication, an `auth0_connection` resource will be used to set the primary login method for users.
+This will be hard coded to be passwordless, as it aligns with the user enrollment process.
+Flags will be set to allow users to choose MFA options upon logging in.
+Auth0's native MFA setups have been deprecated (Auth0_guardian), so the only way to enforce MFA would be to manually hit the API endpoint with a Terraform block.

 ## Tech stack